instructor-ai/instructor/docs/index.md

 # Instructor

-_Structured extraction in Python, powered by OpenAI's function calling api, designed for simplicity, transparency, and control._
+_Structured extraction in Python, powered by llms, designed for simplicity, transparency, and control._

 ---